atks/vt/lib/libdeflate/README.md

 guessing.
 However, libdeflate's decompression routines do optionally provide the actual number of output bytes in case you need it.

+Windows developers: note that the calling convention of libdeflate.dll is "stdcall" -- the same as the Win32 API.
+If you call into libdeflate.dll using a non-C/C++ language, or dynamically using LoadLibrary(), make sure to use the stdcall convention.
+Using the wrong convention may crash your application.
+(Note: older versions of libdeflate used the "cdecl" convention instead.)

 # DEFLATE vs. zlib vs. gzip

 The DEFLATE format ([rfc1951](https://www.ietf.org/rfc/rfc1951.txt)), the zlib